mickesv/BigDataAnalytics/README.md

 We are using the [Qualitas Corpus](http://qualitascorpus.com/) as a starting point for some fun very-nearly-big-data analysis.

-Documentation and step-by-step instructions for this part of the course is found in the (Documentation)[./Documentation] directory.
+Documentation and step-by-step instructions for this part of the course is found in the [Documentation](Documentation) directory.

 ## About the Course
 The course Applied Cloud Computing and Big Data is a 7.5 ECTS course offered by Blekinge Institute of Technology.
 The course is organised around three themes, and all three themes must be completed to complete the course: